SoDehghan/SelfCCL/README.md

 ## Download datasets
-Download training data for SelfCCL from HuggingFace
+Download training data for chekpoints from HuggingFace
 ```
 !wget